The Hanging Tree (film)

 The Hanging Tree is a 1959 American Western film directed by Delmer Daves, based on the novelette The Hanging Tree, written by Dorothy M. Johnson in 1957.
-Karl Malden assumed directing duties for several days when Daves fell ill.
-The film stars Gary Cooper, Maria Schell, George C. Scott and Malden, and it is set in the gold fields of Montana during the gold rush of the 1860s and 1870s.
+The film stars Gary Cooper, Maria Schell, Karl Malden and George C. Scott, and it is set in the gold fields of Montana during the gold rush of the 1860s and 1870s.
 The story follows a doctor who saves a criminal from a lynch mob, then earns the enmity of several prospectors while trying to protect a young woman whom he has nursed back to health after she was injured in a coach robbery.

-The film represented the first cinematic appearance for George C. Scott.
+Karl Malden assumed directing duties for several days when Daves fell ill, and the film represented the first cinematic appearance for George C. Scott.

 Plot

 Joseph Frail (Gary Cooper)—doctor, gambler, gunslinger—rides into the small town of Skull Creek, Montana, with miners in a gold rush, looking to set up a doctor's office.
 He passes by the "hanging tree," an old oak with a thick branch over which has been slung a rope with a frayed end, presumably a former noose.

 He rescues and treats Rune (Ben Piazza), a young man who was shot by Frenchy (Karl Malden) while trying to steal gold from a sluice.
 As Rune has no money to pay for his care, Frail forces Rune into temporary servitude with the threat of revealing he is the thief.

 A stagecoach is robbed and overturned, killing the driver and a male passenger.
 A search party is formed, and Frenchy finds the sole survivor, Swiss immigrant Elizabeth Mahler (Maria Schell), daughter of the male passenger.

 Crippled by burns, blindness and dehydration, Elizabeth is moved into a house next to the doctor's house to recover.
 The placement causes much chagrin among the town's righteous women, who believe that Elizabeth may be paying for her medical care through illicit behavior.

 Frenchy sneaks in under the guise of trying to strike a business deal with Elizabeth, but instead tries to kiss her.
 Frail witnesses the aggression and chases Frenchy back to town.
 Frail beats him up and threatens to kill him.
 Meanwhile, a faith healer named Dr. Grubb (George C. Scott) sees Frail's medical practice as a threat.

 Elizabeth eventually regains her sight and makes romantic overtures toward Frail.
 He rejects her.
 She leaves in a huff, determined to strike it rich as a prospector so that she can pay off Frail and get out from under his control.

 She teams with Rune and Frenchy, who plan to buy a claim and set up a sluice.
 To get money, she pawns a family heirloom necklace.
 It is worthless, but Frail secretly tells the storekeeper to loan her however much money she needs.